 Yiqiu (Echo) Yan

-She is interested in studying the growth mindsets of students and educators, student perceptions of facing difficulties, learning strategies, and diversity & inclusion in higher education.
+She is interested in studying the growth mindsets of students and educators, student perceptions of facing difficulties, learning strategies, cultural competence, and diversity & inclusion in higher education.

 Her teaching philosophy is to not only induce student's motivation and academic achievements but also take a step beyond to prepare students for a professional career by implementing good learning strategies.
 It is a pleasure to be the attentive and caring mentor, and foster positive teacher-student relationships to help students gain success.